 Zharkyn Kalysh

-Cut the microloan application form from 8 minutes to 2: the user just snaps their passport and a selfie, and we issue a loan of up to $500.
+Cut the microloan application form from 8 minutes to 2: the user just snaps their passport and a selfie, and gets a loan of up to $500.

 Context